Why we should invest in the development of career attitudes

-In other words, outplacement centres are filled with people who have worked for 15-20 years for companies like Ford, DHL, Delhaize, Heinz, Makro, Hewlett Packard, and other perceived stable employers.
-The majority did not see the job loss coming, nor were they prepared for the jungle that the labour market has become.
+In other words, outplacement centers are filled with people who have worked for 15-20 years for companies like Ford, DHL, Delhaize, Heinz, Makro, Hewlett Packard, and other perceived stable employers.
+The majority did not see the job loss coming, nor were they prepared for the jungle that the labor market has become.
 Furthermore, they want to continue to believe that being the master of their own career is not necessary.
 They just want to go to another ‘stable’ employer as soon as possible, continue to live in the illusion that this new company represents stability and forget the horrible episode of the job loss.

 My opinion is that life-long employment does not exist anymore, not for white collars and not for blue collars.
 Organizations cannot pretend to offer it anymore and employees need to accept this fact.

 - employees face up to the consequences: the first responsibility for subjective career success resides with the individual